sunesimonsen/transformation/packages/core/Readme.md

 Emit the given items into the pipeline.

-Notice this step wont take any input, it only outputs the given items.
+Notice this step wont take any input from the pipeline, it only outputs the given items.

 ```js
 import { emitItems } from "@translation/core";